General FAQs

 - IT:U offers support for admitted students when it comes to navigating entry regulations, residency, and visa applications.
 Please contact with any questions.

-- Further information on cost of living in Austria: More information
+- Click here for further information on cost of living estimates.

 I have questions about life in Linz